zhihao-liu/cdp-instagram-collector/README.md

 4. Open terminal in the project folder.
 5. Install all node dependencies:
 `$ yarn install`
-> **Note**: You must use Yarn for this step to ensure all the dependencies are installed with the proper version.
-For the following steps you can use npm instead.
+> **Note**: Please use Yarn to ensure all the dependencies are installed with the proper version.
 6. Start the application:
 `$ yarn run start`